MarkoMijac/REFRAME/README.md

 ### Example 8 - Reporting the progress and status of the ongoing update process

+Reactor exposes three events that can be used to report on the progress and status of update process.
+These events are: UpdateStarted, UpdateCompleted and UpdateFailed.

 ```
 var reactor = ReactorRegistry.Instance.GetReactor("default");
 reactor.UpdateStarted += Reactor_UpdateStarted;